 There are many more examples like this.

-Say you wanted to become a health coach, then you could study through accreditation organizations such as ACE but also those focusing on one specialty only, for example, The Wellness School of Coaching.
+Say you wanted to become a health coach.
+You could study through accreditation organizations such as ACE and those focusing on one specialty, such as The Wellness School of Coaching.

-Sadly, there are lots of fly-by-night companies out there, so do your research beforehand if you are not choosing a certification option that’s not from one the industry leaders in accreditation such as ACE, ISSA, NASM and a few others.
+Sadly, many fly-by-night companies are out there, so do your research beforehand if you are not choosing a certification option that’s not from one of the industry leaders in accreditation, such as ACE, ISSA, NASM, and a few others.